jnlongnecker/dungeoneers/Manual/Combat.md

 `check`: [1d4] + `dexterity` vs 5 + the number of tiles `forced`.

 On a success, the `creature` stops at a point where they are hanging on the ledge.

-## Defenses

-Throughout our discussion of `actions`, there were two values that came up that we haven't discussed yet: `armor value` and `spell resistance`.
-Both are unusual in Dungeoneers in that they are statically calculated values instead of rolls.
-Let's discuss what they are and how they are calculated.

-### Armor Value

-When a `creature` is `hit` by a `strike`, they do not immediately sustain any `wounds`.
-Instead, a roll must be made to determine if the `strike` `pierces`.
-Based on various natural resistances, `abilities`, `spells`, and `items`, a `creature` will have an `armor value` equal to the sum of all of these factors.
-The `attacker` must make a `test` against the `defender's` `armor value` in order to `pierce`.

-> For example, Ulfarmi has 0 `armor value` naturally.
-He has the `spell` mage armor cast on him, which gives him 3 `armor value`.
-If Ulfarmi equips leather armor, this gives him 1 `armor value`.
-In total, he would then have 4 `armor value`.

-A high `armor value` for typical mortals to have is 15.
-The pinnacle of defensive mortals may reach an `armor value` of 30.

-### Spell Resistance

-When a `creature` is `hit` by a `spellcast`, the `spell` doesn't immediately work.
-Instead, a roll must be made to determine if the `spell` `pierces`.
-The `spell resistance` score is calculated by the sum of natural resistances, `abilities`, `spells`, `items`, _and_ the `creatures` `presence` score.
-Generally speaking, it is more rare to be granted a bonus to `spell resistance` compared to `armor value`.

 ## Critical Hits